The translation of this document is outdated.

 relevant local government in accordance with the procedures laid

-down by this Law (Section 10);
+down in this Law (Section 10);

 5) administration tasks the performance of which in accordance